pmean/build-website/text/99/modify.md

 1999-09-18)**

 *Dear Professor Mean, Before I start my data analysis, I need to modify some of the data in my SPSS data set.
-I don\'t want to re-type every number by hand.
-Is there a faster way to do this? \-- Impatient Pam*
+I don't want to re-type every number by hand.
+Is there a faster way to do this? -- Impatient Pam*

 Dear Impatient

 You should really be more patient.
-The best strategy is to compute all of your statistics and then change the data if you don\'t like what you see.
+The best strategy is to compute all of your statistics and then change the data if you don't like what you see.

-No, no, I\'m just kidding.
-I\'m sure you\'re the last person who would want to cheat like this.
+No, no, I'm just kidding.
+I'm sure you're the last person who would want to cheat like this.
 There are many legitimate reasons for changing your data, of course.
 One is to convert to a different unit of measurement.
 Another is to combine categories together. **Various